Andrettin/Wyrmsun/readme.txt

 - The preferences.txt file is now saved in AppData instead of the Documents folder.

 * Resources
-- Added extra checks to prevent the stored resource quantity from becoming negative.
+- Added checks to prevent the stored resource quantity from becoming negative.

 -----------------------------------------------------------------------
 - 4.1.3